ttaubert/octoblog/source/_posts/2014-10-19-go-with-the-flow-and-server-your-site-via-https.markdown

 Using RSA with your certificate's private and public keys for key exchanges is now off the table.
-We could in theory keep using RSA and generate short-lived keys for every connection but generating a 2048+ bit prime takes way too long.
+We could in theory keep using RSA and generate short-lived keys for every connection but generating a 2048+ bit prime is very expensive.
 We thus need switch to ephemeral (Elliptic Curve) Diffie-Hellman cipher suites.
 For DH you can generate parameters once, choosing a private key afterwards is cheap.